vivekdongare81/ErrorsCorrection_usingHammingCode/README.md

 # ErrorsCorrection_usingHammingCode

-A Task consists of implementing Hamming Code on a web page with backend support, which is used to Encode bitstream and Decodes it into original bitstream even if errors occurred in certain limit.
+A task consists of implementing Hamming Code on a web page with backend support, which is used to Encode bitstream and Decodes it into original bitstream by correcting errors occurred in certain limit.
 It can detect 2 bit error and correct a single bit error in each group (depends on version of HC applied) if may occur while transmission of data. <br/>